Living-with-machines/dhoxss-text2tech/thecourse/intro.md

-# Welcome!
+# From Text to Tech

 Welcome to **From Text to Tech**, developed by Kaspar Von Beelen, Mariona Coll Ardanuy and Federico Nanni.

-## Course materials

-This free and open course is primarily the jupyter book you're reading.
+This is a free and open coursebook introducing Natural Language Processing and Python.
 You can work through the material by yourself following the [syllabus](#syllabus).

-Some tips on **how to use this course**:
+Some tips on **how to use this book**:

-- You will get a lot out of simply reading the online course book.
+- You will get a lot out of simply reading this online jupyter book version.
 However, the course is built by executable jupyter notebooks that you can run them yourself, on Google Colab (see the [links in the syllabus](#syllabus)) or on your own laptop (see the [local installation](#local-installation) section).

 - If you are a self-learner and have questions, comments, ideas or issues please open an issue here: [Issues](https://github.com/Living-with-machines/dhoxss-text2tech/issues)

-- We teach a synchronous version of this course every Summer at the Digital Humanities Oxford Summer School, where modules are spread over five full days.
+- We teach a synchronous version of this course every Summer at the Digital Humanities Oxford Summer School, where modules are spread over five full days (as highlighted in the syllabus).

 ## Syllabus